 One of the biggest names in photo editing software is Adobe Photoshop (PS).
-It’s such an industry standard that “Photoshop” has become a verb for many photographers.
+It’s such an industry standard that “Photoshop” has become a verb for many professional photographers.
 We hear “I can Photoshop that” from some people almost as often as they say, “Say CHEESE!”

-Adobe Lightroom vs Photoshop
+Adobe Photoshop vs Lightroom

-Filing and Sorting Images
+Importing, Filing and Sorting Images